 Each year, a student's progress will be measured by comparing the number of attempted credit hours with the credit hours earned.
-This includes any course for which the student has remained enrolled past the Drop/Add period.
-A student must complete sixty seven percent (67%) of cumulative credits attempted after attempting 24 credits to maintain satisfactory academic progress.
+This includes any course for which the student has remained enrolled past the drop/add period.
+After a student has attempted 48 credits, s/he must earn sixty seven percent (67%) of the cumulative attempted credits to maintain satisfactory academic progress.